 - 3. Configure the Call Transfer type. - If you are using the voice messaging system as an Automated Attendant, go to the Subscribers and Guests: Call Handling screen for each current subscriber.
 For each subscriber, go to the Transfer Type field and choose Wait for Ringback.
-For each current subscriber, type 2 (HEnter) in the Rings field to specify the number of times the voice messaging system rings the line before releasing the call. - If you are using the voice messaging system's features for call holding, call transfer options, or message delivery to an internal extension, go to the Subscribers and Guests: Call Handling screen for each current subscriber.
+For each current subscriber, type 2 (-Enter) in the Rings field to specify the number of times the voice messaging system rings the line before releasing the call. - If you are using the voice messaging system's features for call holding, call transfer options, or message delivery to an internal extension, go to the Subscribers and Guests: Call Handling screen for each current subscriber.
 For each subscriber, go to the Transfer Type field and choose Await Answer.
 If you use Await Answer, you must also set the number of rings that the voice messaging system waits for an answer to be at least two rings fewer than the number of rings configured in the Panasonic DBS system for forwarding on ring-no-answer.
-We recommend 3 rings for the voice messaging system and 5 rings for the Panasonic DBS telephone system.
+We recommend 3 rings for the voice messaging system.